lewtds/prolog-sheets/README.md

 The project is in a very early stage.
 For now, please check the screenshots/screencaps in the [docs](docs/) folder and and this collection of sketches in OneNote to get a glimpse of what goes on in my mind: https://1drv.ms/u/s!AsPGvKKy2Gsw4BhEquKaQ_WSvaf0

+Come talk to @lewtds at #vnluser at Freenode to pick my brain.

 Also check the Netlify link above to play around with it.